codecay7/BazzarNet-DIST/README.md

 *   **State:** Prefer React Context for global state.
 *   **Dependencies:** Avoid adding new libraries unless there's a clear and strong justification.
 *   **Backend Modularity:** Adhere to the established backend file structure (models, controllers, routes, middleware, services, utils, validators).
+*   **Code Reviews:** All code changes should go through a peer review process (e.g., via Pull Requests) to ensure quality, consistency, and knowledge sharing.
+*   **Documentation:**
+    *   **API Documentation:** Maintain up-to-date API documentation (e.g., using Swagger/OpenAPI) detailing endpoints, parameters, and responses.
+    *   **Internal Code Comments:** Use JSDoc for functions, components, and hooks, and add inline comments for complex logic or non-obvious decisions.
+    *   **Directory READMEs:** Consider adding brief `README.md` files in key sub-directories to explain their purpose and contents.